Catriona Shearer

 Catriona Shearer is a Scottish broadcast journalist and producer, who was a presenter on BBC Scotland's national news programme Reporting Scotland.

 Early life

-Shearer graduated from Edinburgh Napier University with a BA (Hons) degree in Journalism.
+Shearer grew up in Shotts, North Lanarkshire.
+Her father was a photographer and social worker and her mother was a primary school worker.
+She has one older brother who was lead singer of local britpop band Octapus.
+She daughter of graduated from Edinburgh Napier University with a BA (Hons) degree in Journalism.

 Career

 After her graduation at Napier University in 2003, Shearer moved to London and joined BBC Radio 5 Live as a journalist and producer for the station's flagship news programmes - 5 Live Breakfast, Drive, The Midday News, and Weekend Breakfast.
 She later moved to Cardiff, working for BBC Radio Wales as a co-presenter for the Saturday afternoon sports show Sportstime and a producer on the station's entertainment, music and features output.

 Shearer later joined BBC Radio Scotland as a producer for news programmes Newsdrive and Scotland Live and presented traffic updates during the flagship breakfast programme Good Morning Scotland.
 She also presented a weekly online video podcast and worked on the radio quiz show Soundbites before becoming a television news presenter in 2007.
 Shearer currently presents Reporting Scotland's breakfast bulletins on weekdays and is a stand-in anchor for the main 6:30pm evening programme.

 Alongside Reporting Scotland, Shearer has also been involved with several BBC Scotland non-news programmes, including presenting a documentary on Pope Benedict XVI's tour visit to Scotland and a guest appearance on the football comedy series Only An Excuse?.
 As a keen music fan, she has also presented BBC Radio Scotland's overnight New Music Zone strand and has contributed to Kruger magazine and Gigwise.
 She is also a columnist for the Sunday edition of The Scottish Sun.

 In May 2021, Shearer revealed on Twitter she would be leaving BBC Scotland after 16 years.